qooxdoo/qooxdoo/docs/tutorial/twitter/tutorial-part-2.md

 ![step 2](step21.png)

 That's it for building the UI.
 Again, if you want to take a [look at the code](https://github.com/qooxdoo/qxl.tweet-tutorial/tree/master/tweets/step2), fork the project on github.
-Next time we take care of getting the data.
+Next time we will take care of getting the data.
 If you have feedback on this post, just let us know!